 Nearside position – Allows an early view on right-hand corners, a better nearside view past vehicles, and extra space for oncoming vehicles.
 It’s the best position for left-hand turns when there is no other hazard.

 Central position – gives a good margin of safety on both sides.
 It allows you to change to nearside or offside quickly.

-Offside position – allows an early view on left-hand corners, increased safety distance from nearside hazards, it’s a good position for right turns, allows a better view if looking to overtake, too.
+Offside position – allows an early view on left-hand corners, increased safety distance from nearside hazards, it’s a good position for right turns, and allows a better view if looking to overtake, too.

-Following Position – Your following position is a critical point to consider, use the 2-second rule in dry weather, double it in the wet, and up to 10 times in the snow.
+Following Position – Your following position is a critical point to consider; use the 2-second rule in dry weather, double it in the wet, and up to 10 times in the snow.